Minimum-CD/cd-manifesto/content/MinimumCD/CI/_index.md

 ## FAQ

+### "What are the main problems to overcome?"

+1. Poor teamwork, usually driven by assigning work instead of using a pull system.
+2. Lack of proper testable acceptance criteria.
+This is made worse by #1 because everyone will be focused on their individual assignments instead of the team's goals.
+[BDD](https://dojoconsortium.org/docs/work-decomposition/behavior-driven-development/) is the best way to get to true, declarative functional tests that everyone understands.
+Coding should be driven from those tests.
+3. Lack of knowledge of evolutionary coding practices.
+"I can't commit until the feature is complete!"
+We need to break those changes down to the level where we can commit a passing unit test.
+Branch by abstraction, feature flags, or just planning changes so that the last change integrates the feature with the rest of the application.

 ### "How do I complete a large feature in less than a day?"

 You probably don't.
 However, there are several strategies available for making evolutionary changes that build toward the complete feature.
 See [Recommended practices](#recommended-practices).